Superresolution of Noisy Remotely Sensed Images Through Directional Representations: Description of Algorithm

 \begin{enumerate}

-\item Decompose $I$ in a redundant shearlet frame to acquire coefficients $c=\mathcal{SH}(I)$.
-This is implemented by the FFST \cite{Hauser, Haus1}, but other shearlet algorithms could be considered.
-To make a consistent comparison with the wavelet-based method of Mallat and Yu, one level of shearlet decomposition is used.
+\item Decompose $I$ in a redundant shearlet frame to acquire coefficients $c=\mathcal{SH}(I)$, where $\mathcal{SH}$ is the discrete shearlet transform.
+This is implemented by the fast finite shearlet transform (FFST) \cite{Hauser2012}.
+One level of shearlet decomposition is used, as sufficient directionality was observed at this scale.
+A MATLAB implementation of the SME algorithm, part of which is also the basis of our algorithm, was described in \cite{Mallat2010} and is open source\footnote{\url{http://www.cmap.polytechnique.fr/~yu/research/SME/SME.htm}}.

 \item Define a set of blocks $\mathcal{B}$.
 This set is generated from a set of basic blocks, which are then rotated and translated throughout the image.
-For comparative purposes, the same set of basic blocks and angles as in Mallat and Yu's wavelet-based algorithm are used.
-The basic blocks consist of 28 anisotropic rectangles of various lengths and area between 12 and 18.
-The set of angles by which these blocks are rotated consists of 20 equally spaced angles, i.e. $\{\theta\}=\{\frac{k\pi}{10}\}_{k=1}^{20}$.
-More angles could be included, to cover significant directional phenomena that are missed by the current set-up.
-This would be an issue only for very large images; the largest image analyzed presently is $512\times 512$.
+The basic blocks consist of 28 parallelograms of various areas between 12 and 18.
+The set of slopes governing the orientation of these blocks are $\pm\{\frac{1}{6},\frac{1}{4},\frac{1}{3},\frac{1}{2},1,2,3,4,6\}\cup\{0,\infty\}$.
+The algorithm is adaptive and more slopes can be included, to cover significant directional phenomena that are missed by the current set-up.
 The blocks are translated by single pixels in the $x$ and $y$ directions throughout the image.

-We note that the rotations of the blocks will allow for many edges to be isolated, which exploits the theory developed in Section \ref{sec:math}.
+The rotations of the blocks allow for many edges to be isolated, exploiting the theory discussed in Section \ref{sec:math}.

 \item Compute mixing weights $\{\tilde{a}(B)\}_{B\in\mathcal{B}}$ according to the representation of $I$ in the shearlet domain by a mixed $\ell_{2}/\ell_{1}$ minimization: